openintentsframework/oif-specs/README.md

 This repository is the canonical, versioned source of truth for OIF protocol standards and specifications.

 It includes:
-- Off-chain API standards for Get Quote and Submit Intent
+- API standards for Get Quote and Submit Intent
 - Machine-readable OpenAPI schemas
 - Language-friendly TypeScript interfaces for client/server implementation